-Jed Friedman is a senior economist in the Development Research Group (Poverty and Inequality Team) at the World Bank.
-His research interests include the measurement of poverty dynamics and the interactions between poverty and health and his recent articles have appeared in the Review of Economics and Statistics, the Journal of Development Economics, and the American Journal of Public Health, among others.
-Jed's current work involves investigating the effectiveness of malaria control programs in India, Nigeria, and Zambia; national health financing reforms in Kyrgyzstan, Zambia, and Zimbabwe; and conditional cash transfers in the Philippines.
-Jed holds a B.A. in Philosophy from Stanford University and a Ph.D. in Economics from the University of Michigan.
+Jed Friedman is a Senior Economist in the Development Research Group (Poverty and Inequality Team) at the World Bank.
+His research interests include the measurement of wellbeing and poverty as well as the evaluation of health and social policies.
+Jed's current work involves investigating the effectiveness of health financing reforms in Kyrgyzstan, Zambia, and Zimbabwe; the nutritional and development gains from early childhood investment programs in India and the Philippines; and the incorporation of new approaches to survey-based wellbeing measurement in Peru and Malawi.
+Jed holds a B.A. in philosophy from Stanford University and a Ph.D. in economics from the University of Michigan.

 You have clicked on a link to a page that is not part of the beta version of the new worldbank.org.
 Before you leave, we’d love to get your feedback on your experience while you were here.
 Will you take two minutes to complete a brief survey that will help us to improve our website?

 Thank you for agreeing to provide feedback on the new version of worldbank.org; your response will help us to improve our website.

 Thank you for participating in this survey!
 Your feedback is very helpful to us as we work to improve the site functionality on worldbank.org.